Olster1/woodland/README.md

 - [x] Saves windows size from last session in AppData folder

 ## Near Future (roughly in order of priority)
+- [x] Up and down arrows to move line by line
+- [x] End of line key & home key to jump to end of line and start respectively
 - [ ] Shift highlighting of multiple lines to cut, copy & delete text - both with Shift-Arrows and Mouse Click-Drag
-- [ ] Up and down arrows to move line by line
+- [ ] Open buffer that has been loaded (ctrl - b -> open a dropdown of all open buffers)
 - [ ] Robust Undo/Redo